Chibi-Scheme

 (array <type> [<length>])An array type.
 Length must be specified for return and result parameters.
 If specified, length can be either an integer, indicating a fixed size, or the symbol null, indicating a NULL-terminated array.

 A number of SRFIs are provided in the default installation.
 Note that SRFIs 0, 6, 23, 46 and 62 are built into the default environment so there's no need to import them.
 SRFI 22 is available with the "-r" command-line option.
-This list includes popular SRFIs or SRFIs used in standard Chibi modules
+This list includes popular SRFIs or SRFIs used in standard Chibi modules (many other SRFIs are available on snow-fort):

 - (srfi 0) - cond-expand